Our Complete Guide to Video Annotation

 Rapid Annotation

-Rapid annotation can be used to quickly annotate large amounts of video based on specific project parameters.
-Rapid annotation is mainly suited to computer vision training projects and the rapidly generated labels can be used to train systems effectively and quickly.
+Rapid annotation can quickly annotate large amounts of video based on specific project parameters.
+Rapid annotation is mainly suited to computer vision training projects, and the rapidly generated labels can be used to train systems effectively and quickly.
 Rapid annotation can analyze and label many individual images very quickly.

 In which Industries or Sectors is Video Annotation Mostly Used?